Making a right of way claim against a solicitor

 David and the house owners instructed a local solicitor to try and sort out the problem with the Council and the developer.
 The developer did make a number of proposals including purchasing the land from the Council but for some unknown reason, the Council would not play ball.
 In fact, it went so far as to block the road so it could not be driven on.
 David had to park on the street and walk along the edge of his neighbour’s gardens to get to his house.

-I was instructed very late in the day to give consideration as to whether or not David had a professional negligence claim against his conveyancing solicitors for not noticing this problem.
+We were asked very late in the day to advise whether David had a professional negligence claim against his conveyancing solicitors for not noticing this problem.
 Without access, his property was virtually worthless and whilst the discussions with the Council rumbled on, he wanted to know if he could get recompense from the original solicitors.

-However, it was only because I was alert to the fact that there was a problem that I looked very, very carefully at the plans and realised why an error had occurred.
+However, because we were alert to the fact that there was a problem we looked very, very carefully at the plans and realised why an error had occurred.

-The plan that the developer sent showing the five houses had been prepared by an architect.
-He had showed the adjacent houses and had numbered two of them so I could work out that the last house at the edge of the plot was numbered 22.
+The plan that the developer sent had been prepared by an architect.
+He had showed the adjacent houses and had numbered two of them so we could work out that the last house at the edge of the plot was numbered 22.
 Looking at the original plan on the sale of the Council’s office, after a bit of counting, the adjacent house was numbered 26.
-Somewhere along the line, it looked like the Council had purchased houses 24 & 26 and demolished them, probably when they demolished the Council office, leaving derelict land which the developer had presumed belonged to him.
+Somewhere along the line, it looked like the Council had purchased houses 24 & 26 and demolished them, leaving derelict land which the developers had presumed they owned.

-As I said, I was alert to the problem so could see where the error had occurred but looking at it with the eye of the original conveyancer and comparing the two plans, it simply could not be spotted and the conveyancer could not therefore be considered negligent.
+Because we were alert to the problem we could see where the error had occurred but looking at it with the eye of the original conveyancer and comparing the two plans, it simply could not be spotted and the conveyancer could not therefore be considered negligent.
 To add insult to injury, the conveyancer had been very good to ensure that David had a right of way over the road!